boulderrifleclub/boulderrifleclub.github.io/rangerules.markdown

 permalink: /rangerules/
 ---

+{::comment}
+For proper rendering, this page should be viewed at https://boulderrifleclub.github.io/rangerules/ {:/comment}

 # Range rules
 {:.no_toc}

-1. this will be a numbered table of contents
+1. This line won't be rendered.
+A numbered table of contents will follow.
 {:toc}

 # Introduction